Stories

 These efforts not only enhanced the beauty of Bob Rutledge Park but also reinforced its role as a welcoming space for families and neighbors to gather and enjoy.

-Roger Dall’Antonia (left), president and CEO of FortisBC, Glenn Hamilton (middle), regional manager, Vancouver Island, and Ian Phillips (right), Goldstream Food Bank volunteer.
+Roger Dall’Antonia (left), president and CEO of FortisBC, Glenn Hamilton (middle), regional manager, Vancouver Island, and Ian Phillips (right), Goldstream Food Bank volunteer, prepare items for the Food Bank’s holiday hamper program.

 Creating holiday hampers with Goldstream Food Bank

-The holiday season is a time for warmth, connection and care.
+The holiday season should be a time of warmth, connection and care.
 But for many families, it can also be a time of uncertainty.
-In Langford, the Goldstream Food Bank is working tirelessly to change that.
+The Goldstream Food Bank in Langford is working tirelessly to change that.
 This 100 per cent volunteer-run organization provides monthly food hampers to thousands of Westshore families.
 In 2025, the organization served 6,067 families—more than 18,000 people—40 per cent of whom were children.

 These hampers support local families and individuals in need, and we’re honoured to play a role in this important initiative, especially around this time of year as we head into the Christmas holiday season.